 Talent attaching device to the Velcro strap at the back of the headcap.

-Talent connecting the device to the electrodes using the electrode cables.
+Talent connecting the device and the electrode cables.
+Please move shot 2.15.3(Talent connecting the device and the electrode cables.) before shot 2.15.2

-Confirm that all cables are properly connected [1].
+Connect and confirm that all cables are properly attached [1].
 Click the LOAD PROTOCOL button [2].
 Press the CHECK IMPEDANCE button to perform an impedance check [3].
 Now, click the START STIMULATION button to initiate the stimulation [4].

-Talent checking all cable connections.
+Talent connecting and checking all cable connections.

 SCREEN: LOAD PROTOCOL is being clicked.